-Therefore, we also plan to carry out extensive experimentation to assess the scalability and actual execution times of the proposed operations on real and synthetic datasets, as we have just started to explore (Silvello, 2012).
+Therefore, we also plan to carry out extensive experimentation to assess the scalability and actual execution times of the proposed operations on real and synthetic datasets, as we have just started to explore [94].
 This will then complete the formal modeling and the extension of the 5S model with experimental data.

-Finally, merging this modeling effort with other existing formal models, as we did in the case of annotation, will move digital archives to the next generation, making them not only browsing and consulting tools, but also active means where researchers, students, and practitioners can interact with and augment archival content with user-generated contents, tags, and annotations.
-This will require not only the design and development of services which exploit these joint formal models, but also the carrying out of detailed user studies to understand which solutions are best suited for supporting information access and use tasks of different user categories.
-Moreover, by relying exposing archives as LOD on the Web, as in the "unchaining the archives" use case, and their connections with annotations, as in the "socializing the archives" use case, it will be possible to readily integrate in digital archives recent activities such as the Open Annotation Model (Sanderson et al., 2013), currently discussed by the World Wide Web Consortium (W3C), which is easily representable by means of the FAST annotation model as well.
+Finally, merging this modeling effort with other existing formal models, as we did in the case of annotation, will move digital archives to the next generation, making them not only browsing and consulting tools, but active means where researchers, students, and practitioners can interact with and augment archival content with user-generated contents, tags, and annotations.
+This will require not only to design and develop services which exploit these joint formal models but also to conduct detailed user studies to understand which solutions are best suited for supporting information access and use tasks of different user categories.
+Moreover, by relying exposing archives as LOD on the Web, as in the "unchaining the archives" use case, and their connections with annotations, as in the "socializing the archives" use case, it will be possible to readily integrate in digital archives recent activities such as the Open Annotation Model [91], currently discussed by the World Wide Web Consortium (W3C), which is easily representable by means of the FAST annotation model as well.